YazdanHaiderKhan/WOZLY/README.md

 ## Research Paper
 Based on: *Wozly: AI-Driven Multi-Agent System for Personalized Learning Roadmaps* Yazdan Haider Khan, Rishav Sharma, Rohan Goyal,Ms. Heena Kwatra — Bharati Vidyapeeth's College of Engineering, New Delhi

+Frontend contribution of this project is done by Rishav Sharma @rbsharma1803